Intesa's ouster shows influence of old guard in Italy's banking

 Cucchiani had also lost the support of the Italian banking foundations that hold around 25 percent of Intesa's capital.
 His departure highlights the enduring influence of these not-for-profit entities that were set up in the 1990s when the sector was privatised.

-The foundations, which have close ties with local administrations, are core shareholders in some of Italy's biggest lenders, including Intesa's rival UniCredit (CRDI.MI).
+The foundations, which have close ties with local administrations, are core shareholders in some of Italy's biggest lenders, including Intesa's rival UniCredit.

 Critics say the foundations promote a system of local control and political patronage that interferes with the way banks are run, is not market friendly and hurts the economy which is suffering from the longest recession since the Second World War.